Technologicat/mcpyrate/README.md

 The `expand1` macro, by definition, expands once whatever is inside the invocation.
 So it will call the expander to expand once... and now the expander will find the next inner `expand1`.
 This will get invoked, too.
 The chain continues until all `expand1` in the expression or block are gone.

-This is not a major issue, though, because beside use in an occasional higher-order macro, `expand` and `expand1` are mainly useful in the REPL, for interactive experimentation on quoted code.
+This is not a major issue, though, because `expand` and `expand1` are mainly useful in the REPL, for interactive experimentation on quoted code.
 Note also `step_expansion` is available in the REPL, as well.

 ### Can I use the `step_expansion` macro to report steps with `expander.visit(tree)`?